AstraZeneca says COVID-19 'vaccine for the world' can be 90% effective | Health

 Matt Hancock, health secretary of Britain which has pre-ordered 100 million doses for its 67 million people, said the bulk of the vaccine rollout will take place January-March.
 "We hope that sometime after Easter things will be able to start to get back to normal," he said.

 In poor countries, where the logistics of distributing rival vaccines posed a bigger challenge, the effect of a cheaper and easier alternative could be even more pronounced.
-"The big advantage of having the vaccine is that it can be stored, transported and handled at 2-8 degrees Celsius (35.6°-46.4°F) and we have that storage facility," said Zahid Maleque, health minister of Bangladesh, which is buying in 30 million doses of AstraZeneca's vaccine produced in India.
+"The big advantage of having the vaccine is that it can be stored, transported and handled at 2-8 degrees Celsius (35.6°-46.4°F) and we have that storage facility," said Zahid Maleque, health minister of Bangladesh, which is buying in 30 million doses of AstraZeneca's vaccine.

-The World Health Organization's (WHO) chief scientist Soumya Swaminathan called the results "encouraging" and said the health body looked forward to seeing the data.
-"We welcome the efforts of Oxford/AZ to make the vaccine affordable and easy to store, which will be good for countries and people everywhere."
+The Philippines is close to concluding talks with AstraZeneca on the purchase of at least 20 million vaccine doses, a top coronavirus task force official said on Monday.
+The World Health Organization's chief scientist Soumya Swaminathan said the WHO is anxious to see full efficacy and safety data and encouraged other vaccine developers, saying vast quantities and a variety of shots will be needed.

-'WE'LL BE A LOT HAPPIER' Nevertheless, there was criticism of AstraZeneca's data release.
+"We have to cover ... billions and billions of people.
+We will need all the manufacturing capacity in the world in order to do that," Swaminathan said.
+'WE'LL BE A LOT HAPPIER'

 ALSO READ